calad0i/JEDI-linear/README.md

 ### Evaluation on test set, convert to Verilog

-The outputs are already included in the `offline_models.tar.gz`, but you can validate them with:
+The outputs are already included in the `official_models.tar.gz`, but you can validate them with:

 ```bash
 KERAS_BACKEND=jax python jet_classifier.py -c configs/<config_file> -r test verilog
 ```

+The Verilator may require a newer C++ compiler.
+We tested our code with g++ 15.1.1.

 ### Synthesis